d2l-ai/d2l-en/chapter_linear-regression/linear-regression-concise.md

 It is worth noting that, for convenience,
 Gluon does not require us to specify the input shape for each layer.
-Hence we don't need to tell Gluon how many inputs go into this linear layer.
+Hence we do not need to tell Gluon how many inputs go into this linear layer.
 When we first pass data through our model, e.g., when we execute `net(X)` later,